abhinavsingi/basic-ui-server/README.md

 # basic-ui-server
 Basic frontend application using Express server, mongodb for database

+# How to run
+npm install
+npm run dev